 - In 1957, the white supremacist group, the Ku Klux Klan bombed black churches and the home of Martin Luther King, Jr. Furthermore, one of the infamous cases against the Ku Klux

 - Klan happened in 1967, when they bombed the 16th Street Baptist Church in Birmingham, Alabama, wherein four little girls were killed.

-- The boycott ignited a series of civil rights protest by African-Americans in the United States.
+- The boycott ignited a series of civil rights protests by African-Americans in the United States.
 It also gave the spotlight to civil rights leader Martin Luther King, Jr. to lead national-scale protests and inspire international observers.

 - In 1965, the Voting Rights Act was passed, enabling African-American participation in politics.

-- Parks was awarded with the Congressional Gold Medal and Presidential Medal of Freedom for being a figure of freedom and equality.
+- Parks was awarded the Congressional Gold Medal and Presidential Medal of Freedom for being a figure of freedom and equality.

 - The actual bus where Rosa Parks sat can be seen at the Henry Ford Museum in Michigan.